affixalex/affixalex.github.io/_posts/2016-04-01-an-on-premise-collaborative-development-environment.markdown

 (also) open source [sdc-portal][2] developed by [Faithlife](https://faithlife.com/).
-Although it hasn't been updated in a while, Faithlife's sdc-portal has some very compelling features and I'd encourage anyone interested in such a setup to check it out.
+Although it hasn't been updated in a while, Faithlife's sdc-portal has some very compelling features and I'd encourage anyone interested in deploying Triton to check it out.

 A somewhat little known fact about Triton is that it comes with [an LDAP server][3], which provides a perfect hook for integration with [GitBucket][4].
 GitBucket is an open source clone of GitHub and by integrating